 The city in Iraq, once so rich in cultural life, was catastrophically destroyed in June 2018, one year after liberation.
 “This is the worst devastation I have seen in all my years with the UNHCR,” explains the special envoy to UN during her fifth visit to Iraq.
 “These people have lost everything and the trauma and loss they have suffered are unprecedented.”

 Angelina Jolie has been dedicated to promoting the cause of refugees and displaced persons for almost two decades now.
 After representing UNHCR from 2001-2012 as the Goodwill Ambassador, she was appointed as the Special Envoy of the UNHCR in April 2012.
 Since then she has been visiting refugee camps and crisis areas all over the world in more than 60 missions in order to get a first-hand insight into situations and lives of the people there.

-It was the shooting of the film Tomb Raider in 2000 in Cambodia that awakened her desire to work for humanitarian purposes.
-The then 25-year-old felt great reverence for the people of the country traumatised by the Khmer Rouge terror regime and their ability to maintain their dignity despite great poverty.
+It was the shooting for the film Tomb Raider in 2000 in Cambodia that awakened her desire to work for humanitarian purposes.
+The then 25-year-old felt great reverence for the people of the country traumatized by the Khmer Rouge terror regime and their ability to maintain their dignity despite great poverty.
 This had lasting impressions on Jolie’s mind which went on to shape her life from then on.

 Shortly thereafter she adopted her first child: the Cambodian boy Maddox, later Pax from Vietnam and the Ethiopian Zahara, before she had three more children with Brad Pitt.

 The global fame of being an Oscar winner is a strong lever and she uses it in the most fruitful way possible.
 As Special Envoy, she represents the UN Refugee Commission and the High Commissioner at diplomatic levels and is working on creating long-term solutions in the major conflict zones in the world.
 Through her work, she intends to draw attention to the rights and fates of displaced people and refugees worldwide.